Content Design & Strategy | Transport for NSW

 Collaborators: Small Multiples, Spatial Vision.

 We are often asked how Common Ground came about.
-An in-depth article on Medium about the making of Common Ground, the political context, and our design process can be found here.
+If you are curious too, you can find an in-depth article on Medium about the making of Common Ground, the political context, and our collaborative and participatory design process.

 Common Ground appears in the Natural Resource Governance Institute and Open Contracting Partnership report Open Contracting for Oil, Gas, and Mineral Rights: Shining the Light Good Practice